mcgill-comp520-2013/mcgill-comp520-2013.github.io/index.markdown

 ---

 # News
+* The midterm will be on Friday 25th October

-The coursepack is available, [you can order it](https://www.bookstore.mcgill.ca/comp-520-compiler-design-1)
+* The coursepack is available, [you can order it](https://www.bookstore.mcgill.ca/comp-520-compiler-design-1)

 # Assignments